"Proprietor papa paa:" Lil Win to take Nollywood guests to his school for a talk

 Lil Win To Take Ramsey Nouah, Victor Osuagwu, And Charles Awuram To His School For A Talk

-- Actor Lil Win took the internet by storm after he welcomed top Nollywood personalities for his upcoming movie
+- Actor Lil Win took the internet by storm after he welcomed top Nollywood personalities for his upcoming movie, A Country Called Ghana

 - In a new post, the actor is set to surprise his students with the presence of his Nollywood colleagues